ManishIIITK/ChaiAurBackend/lecture6/Readme.md

 1. Always wrap the connection into try catch or use promises
 2. THINK DATABASE IS ALWAYS IN ANOTHER CONTINET(Hitesh Chowdhary) -> inorder to use async await
 3. Always log eroor message which will help while debugging

+# Lecture 8 Custom api response and error handling

+1. Learn about cookie-perser and cors
+2. Learn about error